foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

 Hardware Preparation
 ####################

-Use the following procedures to prepare ARC boards to run/debug the embARC applications.
+Use the following procedures to prepare your ARC board to run/debug the embARC applications.

 .. toctree::
    :maxdepth: 1